 If you have no objection to the use of student information, you do not need to take any action.

 RETURN THIS FORM

 Humboldt Community School District Parental Directions to Withhold Student/Director Information for Education Purposes, for 2023-2024 school year.

-School:
+Student Name: Date of Birth:

-Grade:
+School: Grade:

 Signature of Parent/Legal Guardian